HayatAhmad05/spotify-car-thing-V1/README.md

-# Spotify Desktop Assisstant - V1
+# Spotify Desktop Assistant - V1

 An ESP32 project allowing you to display your current Spotify song information onto a TFT display, using the Spotify API.